Kyo Kusanagi: Origin and influences

+The myths of Susanoo slaying the Yamata no Orochi influenced Kyo's story arc.

-In the making of the game The King of Fighters '94, director Masanori Kuwasashi expressed pressure about creating a young lead who would clash with SNK veteran fighters but after talking producer Takashi Nishiyama, he thought it would be beneficial for sales.
-Kyo Kusanagi was created by SNK employee Yuichiro Hiraki and designed by artist Shinichi Morioka.
-When designing characters for the first King of Fighters game, developers wanted a new, "snazzy" hero who would fight against characters from other SNK series, Fatal Fury, Psycho Soldier, Ikari Warriors and Art of Fighting, eventually outshining them.
-His design was inspired by the main character of Katsuhiro Otomo's manga and film Akira, Shotaro Kaneda.
-When it came to his personality, Hiraki was inspired by Joe Yabuki from the boxing manga Ashita no Joe as he believes hotheaded fighters like Joe were popular.
-The designer also cited Akira Fudo from Go Nagai's Devilman manga series.
-Artist Nona said he found it difficult to design Kyo as a heroic character due to his dark traits, noting the character was also inspired by the darker Akira Fudo.
-Another planned name before Syo was Ryo Fang (霧島翔, Fang Ryo), but no design was elaborated from it.
-However, in the end, SNK chose the name Kyo as they felt it more fitting.
+In the making of the game The King of Fighters '94, director Masanori Kuwasashi expressed pressure about creating a new protagonist of the fighting game containing multiple SNK IPs.
+He consulted producer Takashi Nishiyama who thought it would be beneficial for sales.
+Another planned name before Syo was Ryo Fang (霧島翔, Fang Ryo).
+In the end, SNK chose the name Kyo as they felt it was more fitting.
 While Kyo's girlfriend Yuki was also created by Morioka out of jealousy, Kuwasashi was against using her in a romantic scene, believing it would not fit the narrative.

-Kyo is as a 19-year-old teenager who passes a year in high school in the next game.
-Unlike Art of Fighting and Fatal Fury, time in The King of Fighters never passes, resulting in Kyo always repeating a grade due to insufficient attendance in the Orochi arc.
-This is often referenced in game dialogue for comic relief, most notably in Maximum Impact.
-While in charge of writing the character, Hiraki sought to contrast Kyo with Street Fighter lead Ryu, as he believed the latter was a popular character in international markets and that Kyo's characterization and design could benefit from appealing to as broad a demographic as possible.
-In contrast to Terry and Ryo, Kyo was given a natural life in his debut.
+Kyo is as a 19-year-old teenager who passes a year in high school in The King of Fighters '95.
+Unlike Art of Fighting and Fatal Fury, time in The King of Fighters never passes, resulting in Kyo always repeating a grade due to insufficient attendance during the Orochi arc.
+While in charge of writing the character, Hiraki sought to contrast Kyo with Street Fighter lead Ryu, as he believed the latter was a popular character in international markets, and that Kyo's characterization and design could benefit from appealing to as broad of a demographic as possible.
+In contrast to Terry and Ryo, Kyo was given a normal life in his debut.
 However, the death of his father Saisyu at the hands of Rugal Bernstein was executed to make him more tragic and serious when it came to his training, leaving Japan in his ending to become stronger in future battles.

-While the famous manga character Joe Yabuki (left) influenced Kyo's personality, the myths of Susanoo slaying the Yamata no Orochi influenced Kyo's story arc.